-CIG 96 is a unique object because it resides in isolation ( $\gtrsim 3$ Gyr since last major interaction) and has an extended star forming disk, even though XUV disks are usually ascribed to major interaction events.
-The observed gas surface density from 2.5 to 4.7 (15 kpc to 28 kpc) is larger than that expected from our model, even though the kinematics is in average well reproduced.
-This suggests that this extra gas and SF could be an anomaly in a (until-recently) well-behaved disk with a (non-dimensional) specific angular momentum $\lambda=0.048^{+0.013}{-0.012}$ and an asymptotic velocity of the rotation curve $V_C = 161^{+12}{-9}$ km s-1.
-Our sensitive and high resolution data allowed us to
+CIG 96 is a unique object because it resides in isolation (\gtrsim 3 Gyr since the last major interaction) and has an extended star-forming disk, even though XUV disks are usually ascribed to major interaction events.
+The observed gas surface density from 2.'5 to 4.'7 (15 kpc to 28 kpc) is larger than that expected from our model, even though the kinematics is on average well reproduced.
+This suggests that this extra gas and SF could be an anomaly in a (until recently) well behaved disk with a (non-dimensional) specific angular momentum of $\lambda = 0.048^{+0.013}{-0.012}$ and an asymptotic velocity of the rotation curve $V_C = 161^{+12}{-9}$ km s-1.

-Our sensitive and high resolution data allowed us to derive the power law index of the KS law locally for different annuli, even at large radii.
-We find that the slope decreases with radius, being N $\simeq 3.0 \pm 0.3$ in the inner disk (0.8 - 1.7) and decreasing to N = 1.60 $\pm$ 0.5 in the outskirts of the gaseous disk (3.3 - 4.2).
+Our sensitive and high-resolution data allowed us to derive the power-law index of the KS law locally for different annuli, even at large radii.
+We find that the slope decreases with radius, being $N \simeq 3.0 \pm 0.3$ in the inner disk (0/8-1/7) and decreasing to $N = 1.60 \pm 0.5$ in the outskirts of the gaseous disk (3/3-4/2).
 The KS law index tends to unity as radius increases.
 This might reveal a privileged relation between H I and SF where the amount of molecular gas content traced by CO is small.
-H I could thus be a good tracer of star forming gas in this low density low metallicity conditions.
+H I thus could be a good tracer of star-forming gas in these low-density, lowmetallicity conditions.
 More sensitive observations of both H I and UV are necessary to reveal what is the limit for the KS index in extended disks.

 We found that up to the pseudo-ring feature the SFE radial profile is typical of other disk galaxies, with SFE decreasing with radius.
-Overall, the SFE spans typical values from $\sim 10^{-9} \text{ yr}^{-1}$ to $10^{-12} \text{ yr}^{-1}$ .
-Interestingly, the outer part of the H I disk, the pseudo-ring feature, shows a break in the decreasing trend of the SFE presented for example by Leroy et al. (2008).
-The SFE for regions outside the inner disk $(r > 1.5 r{25})$ is SFE ~ $10^{-11}$ yr-1 (§ 3.3).
-There are regions that share this constant value up to $3.5r{25}$ , especially the southern part which Espada et al. (2005) showed that it is actually a kinematically detached region to the rest of the disk.
-Regions with no relevant $\Sigma{SFR}$ but above the noise level of $\Sigma{gas}$ suggest very low SFE, of the order of about $10^{-11}$ yr-1.
-The depletion time scales involved are quite large and thus the gas is very likely a reservoir for future SF.
-Even for the pseudo-ring feature that has a larger SFE for its radius, if 1% of the gas turns into stars in $10^8$ yrs, the time scale for consuming all the gas would be large, of the order of $\sim 10$ Gyr.
+Overall, the SFE spans typical values from $\sim 10^{-9}$ yr-1 to 10^{-12} yr-1.
+Interestingly, the outer part of the H_I disk, the pseudo-ring feature, shows a break in the decreasing trend of the SFE presented, for example, by Leroy et al. (2008).
+The SFE for regions outside the inner disk ($r > 1.5r{25}$) is SFE $\sim 10^{-11}$ yr-1 (Section 3.3).
+There are regions that share this constant value up to $3.5r{25}$, especially the southern part, which Espada et al. (2005) showed is actually a kinematically detached region from the rest of the disk.
+Regions with no relevant Σ{SFR} but above the noise level of Σ{gas} suggest very low SFE, of the order of about 10^{-11} yr-1.
+The depletion timescales involved are quite large and thus the gas is very likely a reservoir for future SF.
+Even for the pseudo-ring feature that has a larger SFE for its radius, if 1% of the gas turns into stars in 10^8 yr, the timescale for consuming all the gas would be large, of the order of ~ 10 Gyr.